 If you know someone who is coming to the University and you want to room together, please send your room and board application in at the same time and as early as possible.
 You need to include each others names and student ID numbers in the roommate section on both applications.
 Be sure you have listed the same order of preference in your residence hall choices, so you will be seen as a compatible match if you do not get your first choice of halls.
 Roommate matches cannot always be guaranteed, but the earlier you submit your applications, the better your chance of the match occurring.
 If you do not have a roommate request the computer automatically assigns roommates together, based on deposit dates and residence hall choices.

 Yes, expanded cable TV with 78 channels plus a premium channel (Showtime) is provided in the residence hall rooms.
-However, you must supply your own TV and your own cable cord.
+However, you must supply your own TV.
 Additional premium channels are available at an additional cost through the local cable service provider in Ellensburg.

-Green Hall is an all female hall.
-The other residence halls are co-ed by either random room or by floor.
-Alford-Montgomery, Carmody-Munro and Sparks are the halls that are all co-ed by floor.
+Residence halls are co-ed by either random room or by floor.
+Alford-Montgomery is co-ed by floor.
 All of our rooms are same sex rooms with the exception of Moore Hall which is a gender-inclusive hall.
 This means men & women may live together.
 Moore Hall is reserved for upper class students.

 All the residence halls, as well as the academic buildings, are smoke free.

 Quarter breaks are winter break, in December, and spring break, which is one week in March.
 Students are required to leave the residence during the winter break.
-Students with a 12-month contract living in Anderson are allowed to stay in their room.
-At the end of spring quarter you will have to make other accommodations.
 We do have summer housing for those attending summer sessions.
-Accommodations during quarter breaks are not included in the residence hall contract, unless you have a twelve-month contract.
+Accommodations during quarter breaks are not included in the residence hall contract.
 You have 24 hours after your last final to vacate your room.

 You are welcome to bring your bike.
 The residence halls have bike racks and some residence halls also have inclosed bike storage.
 We do encourage that you register your bike with the Police Services.